apache/wicket/wicket-examples/README.txt

 copy it to the webapps directory or upload it using your server manager and if your server wasn't running yet, start it.
 Now you can look at the examples.

-If you feel like building it yourself, you can either use ANT or Maven to build the war file:
+If you feel like building it yourself, you can use Maven to build the war file:

-ant war

-or

 mvn package